jimniels/blog/posts/2024-06-19-organic-intelligence.md

 We’re going to need a lot more qualifiers.

 [^1]: I swear someone already wrote at-length about this parallel between food/“organic food“ and knowledge/“organic knowledge” but I can’t find.
-If you know it, reach out.
+If you know it, reach out. **Update:** Found it, from [an iA article](https://ia.net/topics/ai-and-the-beauty-of-human-flaws): “Organic food only became organic once we ate enough frozen pizzas to realize the difference and importance of healthy, organic food.”